About us Mō mātou

 • publishing information about abortion services and related counselling services.

-The Ministry is also required to collect and report on provision of abortion services.
+The Ministry is also required to collect and report on provision of abortion services and is responsible for establishing and monitoring Safe Areas.

 Regulating for equity